ImpressCMS/impresscms-module-news/news/readme.txt

 How to install News
 ====================

-News is installed as a regular XOOPS module, which means you should copy the complete /news folder into the /modules directory of your website.
+News is installed as a regular ImpressCMS module, which means you should copy the complete /news folder into the /modules directory of your website.
 Then log in to your site as administrator, go to System Admin > Modules, look for the News icon in the list of uninstalled modules and click in the install icon.
 Follow